Skip to content

 Scaling to a Real World Example

-Validating the engine requires more than differentiating a simple expression, so I moved to the XOR MLP (2->8->1 architecture, matching the existing Sheaf "Hello world" example).
-This requires:
+Validating the engine requires more than differentiating a simple expression, so I moved to the simple XOR MLP Sheaf example and see if I could differenciate it with my rudimentary autograd.
+This requires the differentiation of a lot more operations:

 For the XOR MLP, this generates a single train_step function that computes: